mizanxali/mizanxali/README.md

 ## I'm a junior year CS Engineering undergrad at VIT Bhopal University, India

 - 🎮 I'm majoring in Game Development
-- ⚛️ I'm a MERN stack Web Developer
+- ⚛️ I build web apps using the MERN stack and mobile apps using Flutter
-- ⚡ I’m currently learning Flutter
+- ⚡ I’m currently learning Microservices
-- 🥅 2021 Goals: Start Competitive Programming
-- ❤️ I love React JS, Cricket, Rap Music, and Game of Thrones, not necessarily in that order
+- ❤️ I love Web Dev, Cricket, Rap Music, and Game of Thrones, not necessarily in that order

 ### Connect with me: